 ✔ Upgrade your pedal system for better realism

-✔ Add accessories like a handbrake and shifter
+✔ Add accessories like a handbrake or shifter

-4. Fanatec CSL DD Ready to Race Bundle (Direct Drive)
+Fanatec CSL DD Ready to Race Bundle 5 Nm (Direct Drive)

 The Fanatec CSL DD sim racing wheel is a game changer in how the force feedback and response is because as we stated earlier, direct wheel drive has a motor which can provide quicker response and feedback.
 One of my favorite details is when I’m driving over a red and white curve I can actually feel the bump in my wheel.
 When it slips, the response of the motor transfers to my wheel and I can feel in near real time where I am slipping so that I can correct more quickly and get back into the race.